Problem

 Approach 3: sp_MSforeachtable System Stored Procedure

-sp_MSforeachtable is an undocumented system stored procedure which can be used to iterate through each of the tables in a database.
-In this approach we will get the row counts from each of the tables in a given database in an iterative fashion and display the record counts for all the tables at once.
+sp_MSforeachtable is an undocumented system stored procedure to iterate through each table in a database.
+We can get row counts for each table in a database and display the record counts for all the tables.

-The T-SQL query below uses the sp_MSforeachtable system stored procedure to iterate through each of the tables to capture the row count for all the tables in a database.
+The query below uses sp_MSforeachtable to iterate through each table to capture the row counts for all tables in a database.

 Below are the highlights of this approach:

-- This is an iterative approach which captures the row count for each of the individual tables, puts them together and displays the results for all the tables.
+- This is iterative, captures the row count for each table and displays the results for all tables.

 - sp_MSforeachtable is an undocumented system stored procedure.